CPAP Equipment: CPAP Humidification

 Solutions to rainout include:

-Cool air holds less moisture than warm air.
-If warm air from a heated humidifier cools while moving through the CPAP hose, water will condensate inside the hose rather than travel to the user.
+- Cool air holds less moisture than warm air.
+If warm air from a heated humidifier cools while moving through the CPAP hose, water will condense inside the hose rather than travel to the user.
 The condensation that accumulates inside the CPAP hose is referred to as "rainout."